Ensembl/ensembl-website-help-and-docs/how-to/markdown.md

 <p class="special-color">Hey, look at this!
 This is HTML in a Markdown file!</p>
 ```

-The CommonMark spec even allows continuing writing Markdown inside of HTML tags, provided there remains an empty line between the HTML tag and the Markdown content, thus making the following use cases possible:
+The CommonMark spec even allows continuing writing Markdown inside of HTML tags, provided an empty line is left between the HTML tag and the Markdown content, thus making the following use cases possible:

 ```md
 # Example